Written by Stacy Kelleher. Medically-reviewed by board-certified pediatrician Dr. Ryan Blackman DO, FAAP.

 The 4 Most Dangerous Household Cleaning Products

-These are the most common and potentially dangerous cleaners you need to be aware of:
+These are the most common, potentially dangerous cleaning products to be aware of:

 1. Acid-Based Cleaners

-From toilet bowl productс to hard water removers, acidic cleaners can range from mild and relatively safe products to highly-corrosive.
+From toilet bowl productс to hard water removers, acidic cleaners can range from mild (and relatively safe) to highly-corrosive.
 It all depends on the type of acid they contain.

 Those that derive their dirt-dissolving power from vinegar or citrus fruits are often good for dissolving soap scum and hard-water spots from surfaces.
-If misused, however, some acid-based cleaners might cause some eye or skin irritation (or tissue damage if ingested).
+If misused, however, some acid-based cleaners might cause some eye, skin irritation, or tissue damage (if ingested).

 Stronger acidic cleaners may contain phosphoric acid, hydrochloric acid, and sulfuric acid.
 These types of caustic cleaners are often used to clean toilet bowls, bathtubs, concrete, and rust.
-Because of their corrosive properties, direct contact can cause serious damage to the eyes, lungs, and skin.
+Direct contact can cause serious damage to the eyes, lungs, and skin.

 2. Alkaline Cleaners

-Common oven cleaners, drain cleaners, window cleaners, dishwasher detergents, and various scouring powders belong to a group of cleaners called “alkalis” (named for the alkali salts they contain).
-Most alkalis are poisonous and stronger products can cause skin burns and eye irritation.
+Common oven cleaners, drain cleaners, window cleaners, dishwasher detergents, and various scouring powders belong to a group of cleaners called “alkalis.”
+Most are poisonous and stronger products can cause skin burns and eye irritation.

 3. Organic Solvents

 Paint thinners, varnish removers, and degreasers belong to a group of carbon-based cleaners that contain organic solvents.
 Organic solvents are powerful chemicals used to dissolve oil, wax, paints, and varnishes in order to clean surfaces and/or prep them for repainting.

-The risks of organic solvents depend on the specific chemicals and exposure, but the side effects most often include eye, nose, and throat irritation, dizziness, and headaches.
+Though it depends on the specific chemicals and exposure time, organic solvent side effects usually include eye, nose, and throat irritation, dizziness, and headaches.